valeriich/capstone-project/readme.md

 <center><h1 align="center">MLZoomcamp 2021 capstone project.</h1></center>

 <center><h2 align="center">1.
 Description of the problem</h2></center>
 <p>Assume that we have tomato seeds online shop.
-Client wants to buy the seeds of some kind of tomato, and he does not know the exact name of cultivar.
-But he has the pictures of the tomato wanted.
-So there is a need for application to classify that images and get name of tomato cultivar.
+Client wants to buy the seeds of some kind of tomato, and he does not know the exact name of the cultivar.
+But he has the pictures of the wanted tomato.
+So there is a need for application to classify that images and get name of the tomato cultivar.

 <center><h2 align="center">2.
 Dataset</h2></center>
 <a href="https://www.kaggle.com/olgabelitskaya/tomato-cultivars"> Dataset used is from Kaggle "Tomato Cultivars".
 It contains 776 color images of 15 tomato cultivars.</p>